Pacific Motorway M1 Varsity Lakes to Burleigh

 A new Diverging Diamond Interchange (DDI) at Exit 87

-Exit 87 will soon be transformed using an innovative DDI, which will provide a new way of managing existing traffic volumes and increasing demands.
-This new configuration will improve safety and keep large traffic volumes moving quickly.
+The Burleigh Interchange at Exit 87 is being transformed into an innovative DDI, which will provide a new way of managing existing traffic volumes and increasing demands.
+This new interchange configuration will improve safety and keep large traffic volumes moving quickly.
+For more information, including a visual demonstration, view the new drive-through video or refer to the DDI fact sheet.

-Extend and relocate the Exit 85 northbound off-ramp
+Extended and relocated the new Exit 85 northbound off-ramp

 Active transport connections

-A new shared bike and pedestrian path, approximately 3 metres wide, will be constructed on the western side of the motorway.
+A new shared bike and pedestrian path, around 3m wide, will be constructed on the western side of the motorway.
 This new path will connect from the Burleigh (Exit 87) interchange, run adjacent to the northbound motorway lanes, and join the local bikeway network at the new Exit 85/Old Coach Road northbound off-ramp.
-A 1.8-metre high safety barrier will separate the new shared path from the motorway lanes.
+A 1.8m high safety barrier will separate the new shared path from the motorway lanes.

 Smart motorway technologies